 - Maintain up-to-date documentation.
 Ensure the new system you’ve built is being used how you designed it to be used.
 As you implement new features or make changes, update the documentation.

 - Keep your modules up-to-date.
-If you’ve migrated to Drupal 8, the migration to Drupal 9 should be very straightforward if you keep your modules up-to-date and incrementally fix any issues that may be introduced as new versions of modules are released.
+If you’ve migrated to Drupal 8, the migration to Drupal 9 or 10 should be very straightforward if you keep your modules up-to-date and incrementally fix any issues that may be introduced as new versions of modules are released.

 Challenges and opportunities

-For sites that have complex content models or are using modules like Panelizer for custom layouts, there isn’t an automated migration path available in the Migration suite.
+For sites that have complex content models or are using modules like Panelizer for custom layouts, there isn’t an automated migration path available in the migration suite.
 As an example, we recently worked with the Environmental Protection Agency (EPA) to upgrade their site, including an automated migration of content from Panelizer into Layout Builder.
-The migrate suite doesn’t provide a path for migrating from Panelizer to Layout Builder automatically, so we leveraged the migration toolset and wrote custom plugins.
+The migration suite doesn’t provide a path for migrating from Panelizer to Layout Builder automatically, so we leveraged the migration toolset and wrote custom plugins.
 For a deeper dive into how we accomplished this, check out my presentation from Drupal Camp Asheville.

 Your next steps